mattermost/docs/source/deployment/sso-ldap.md

 ##### When I first set up and synchronize LDAP, are the users automatically created in Mattermost?

-No, the users are created on first log in.
+No, each user is created on their first login.

 ##### If I want to add people to channels, can I pre-create users somehow?